-- De Broglie–Bohm theory (global hidden variables ...)
+- De Broglie–Bohm theory and Pilot wave theory (non-local hidden variables ...)

 - Von Neumann–Wigner interpretation (links wave collapse with conciousness - generally frowned upon since not necessary, quantum eraser experiment and quantum computers show relativity of wave collapse ... - relation to anthropic principle?)